studentyaoshi/IACRC/README.md

 Y ~ β+β1*SNP1+e
 ```

-* LD_threshold: a number range from 0 to 1, indicates the threshold of r2 of SNP pairs that need to be excluded from this caculation.
-Default value is 0.5.
-* MAF_threshold: a number range from 0 to 0.5, indicates the threshold of MAF of SNPs that need to be caculated.
-Default value is 0.05.

-	* Note: LD, Linkage disequilibrium; MAF, Minor allele frequency.

 ```
-sh iacrc.sh name genotype phenotype
+sh caculate.sh name genotype phenotype
 ```

 * Name: a character of the name of your data.
 * Genotype: the absolute path of the binary genotype data, including .bed .bim .fam, the format can be found [here](http://zzz.bwh.harvard.edu/plink/data.shtml#bed).
 * Phenotype: </br>

-When the Disease_Type is `classified` or `continuous`, the phenotype indicates the absolute path of the phenotype data, which contains three columns, Family ID, Individual ID and Phenotype, the format can be found [here](http://zzz.bwh.harvard.edu/plink/data.shtml#pheno).</br>
-When the Disease_Type is `classified_cov`, the phenotype indicates the phenotype with covariates and header divided by tab:
+The phenotype indicates the absolute path of the phenotype data with covariates and header divided by tab:

-	* Note: the `PHENO` in `classified_cov` is 1/0 rather than 2/1 in [phenotype](http://zzz.bwh.harvard.edu/plink/data.shtml#pheno).
+	* Note: the `PHENO` is 1/0 rather than 2/1 in [phenotype](http://zzz.bwh.harvard.edu/plink/data.shtml#pheno) for categorical phenotypes.

 ```
 IID	PHENO	COV1	COV2	COV3	COV4	COV5	COV6	COV7	COV8